 Before I leave you thinking about this and running to the gym to try it out, here are two more.

 The last idea, for now, this is one I really would like to see being done better across the globe.
 You know the swing our arms to one side and then to the other like we just don’t care warm-up exercise that the trainer shouts out but doesn’t really know what for, but it looks cool.
 I’m talking thoracic rotation.
-This one is done without much thought and I’ve personally heard no trainer ever explain what is being worked or why those arms are thrown from side to side.
+This one is done without much thought and I’ve personally heard not many trainers explain what is being worked or why those arms are thrown from side to side.
 It’s for thoracic rotation and you’re priming that erector spinae and other muscles in the back if you do it right.
 Start doing them with more care and range, I’ll show you how in this video where I warm-up for the Iron Man Workout.

 What is mobility or mobility training?